rubenhortas/rubenhortas.github.io/_posts/2023-07-05-htb-getting-started-walkthrough.md

 We need to start a netcat listener on our host (the attacker):

 ```
-nc -lvnp 1234
+$ nc -lvnp 1234
 ```

-We have to curl or browse the `template.php` (`http://gettingstarted.htb/theme/Innovation/template.php`) file, again, to execute the reverse shell.
+We have to curl or browse the `template.php` file (`http://gettingstarted.htb/theme/Innovation/template.php`), again, to execute the reverse shell:
 Now, we have a reverse shell.

 ```